crrmacarse/crrmacarse/README.md

 ## Hi there 👋, I'm Christian.
 Nice to meet you 😁

 My name is Christian Ryan R. Macarse.
 A Computer Science graduate who is currently employed at XtendOps Philippines.
 Working as a Full Stack Developer and Dev Ops.
 I heavily contribute to project initialization, maintenance, blog, and documentation.
-I wrote mainly all the automations and setup the company infrastructure.
+I wrote mainly all the automations and setup the company cloud infrastructure.

 Check out my [portfolio](https://crrmacarse.github.io/) website or visit my [personal server](http://139.59.100.139/)(139.59.100.139).